Looking for Writing Feedback and Marketing Info?…

 One-day Saturday Workshops

-Occasionally held in the spring and early fall Workshops run between 9.30 a.m. and 4.30 p.m.
+Occasionally held in the spring and early fall Workshops run for a few hours between 9.30 a.m. and 4.30 p.m.
 We’ve had workshops on Writing Novels, Fictional Character Development, Interviewing Techniques, Finding Story Ideas and Querying Publication Editors, Creativity, Marketing, How to Get Published, Crafting the Short Story, Memoir Writing, and How to be Your Own Editor and Create a Better Story.
 Fee depends on instructor’s fee.

 For more information on the East End Writers’ Group email Sharon A. Crawford words@samcraw.com